getgauge/docs.gauge.org/installation.rst

 .. note::
     Gauge automatically sends `telemetry data <https://gauge.org/telemetry>`__ to help us improve the product.
-If you prefer not to have this data sent, you can choose to turn off the telemetry by using the ``gauge telemetry off`` command.
-For more information about the ``gauge telemetry`` commands, see the `man page <https://manpage.gauge.org/gauge_telemetry.html>`__.
+If you prefer not to have this data sent, you can choose to  `opt out <https://manpage.gauge.org/gauge_telemetry.html>`__.

 Alternately, you could also choose to install Gauge on your system by downloading the latest Gauge release from GitHub to a location on your system.